pietervdvn/MapComplete/Docs/BuiltinQuestions.md

-  - *There are plenty of domestic sockets available to customers seated indoors, where they can charge their electronics*  corresponds with  `service:electricity=yes`
+  - *There are plenty of domestic sockets available to customers seated indoors, where they can charge their electronics*  corresponds with  <a href='https://wiki.openstreetmap.org/wiki/Key:service:electricity' target='_blank'>service:electricity</a>=<a href='https://wiki.openstreetmap.org/wiki/Tag:service:electricity%3Dyes' target='_blank'>yes</a>
-  - *There are a few domestic sockets available to customers seated indoors, where they can charge their electronics*  corresponds with  `service:electricity=limited`
+  - *There are a few domestic sockets available to customers seated indoors, where they can charge their electronics*  corresponds with  <a href='https://wiki.openstreetmap.org/wiki/Key:service:electricity' target='_blank'>service:electricity</a>=<a href='https://wiki.openstreetmap.org/wiki/Tag:service:electricity%3Dlimited' target='_blank'>limited</a>
-  - *There are no sockets available indoors to customers, but charging might be possible if the staff is asked*  corresponds with  `service:electricity=ask`
+  - *There are no sockets available indoors to customers, but charging might be possible if the staff is asked*  corresponds with  <a href='https://wiki.openstreetmap.org/wiki/Key:service:electricity' target='_blank'>service:electricity</a>=<a href='https://wiki.openstreetmap.org/wiki/Tag:service:electricity%3Dask' target='_blank'>ask</a>
-  - *There are a no domestic sockets available to customers seated indoors*  corresponds with  `service:electricity=no`
+  - *There are a no domestic sockets available to customers seated indoors*  corresponds with  <a href='https://wiki.openstreetmap.org/wiki/Key:service:electricity' target='_blank'>service:electricity</a>=<a href='https://wiki.openstreetmap.org/wiki/Tag:service:electricity%3Dno' target='_blank'>no</a>